Horns (film)

 Horns is a 2013 comedy horror film directed by Alexandre Aja from a screenplay written by Keith Bunin, based on the 2010 novel by Joe Hill.
-It stars Daniel Radcliffe as a young man falsely accused of murdering his girlfriend, who uses his newly discovered paranormal abilities to uncover the real killer.
+It stars Daniel Radcliffe as a young man wrongly accused of murdering his girlfriend, who uses his newly discovered paranormal abilities to uncover the real killer.

 Horns premiered at the 2013 Toronto International Film Festival and was theatrically released in the United States on October 31, 2014, to mixed reviews.

 Plot

 Ignatius "Ig" Perrish is the prime suspect when his girlfriend, Merrin Williams, is raped and murdered.
 Despite his declarations of innocence, he is shunned by the community.
 He visits his parents and brother, Terry, to hide from the press.
 After a vigil led by Merrin's father, who believes Ig to be guilty, Ig gets drunk, urinates on Merrin's memorial, and has a one-night stand with a friend.
 The next morning, he wakes up with a pair of horns protruding from his head.
 The horns have special powers that force people to tell Ig their darkest secrets and desires; at Ig's bidding, they act upon them.

 While seeing his doctor about having the horns removed, Ig, under anesthesia, dreams of his childhood, when he first met Merrin.
 After noticing Merrin drop and break her necklace in church, a young Ig and his friends play with cherry bombs.
 Ig risks a dangerous dare to win a cherry bomb and nearly drowns, but is saved by Lee Tourneau, his childhood friend, who is now a lawyer.
 After Lee has fixed Merrin's broken necklace, Ig gives the cherry bomb that he won to him in exchange for the necklace so that he can be the one to return it to Merrin.
 Lee loses two fingers when the cherry bomb goes off accidentally in his hand.
 Ig and Merrin bond over the fixed necklace and fall in love, frequenting a treehouse in the woods together.

 Ig visits his parents and, under the horns' power, his mother reveals that she does not want him as her son and asks him to leave.
 His father tells him he is worthless without Merrin and his friend helped him burn down the lab where DNA tests were being conducted.
 As Ig heads to a bar, in the parking lot he goads the reporters into a brawl.
 He tries to find evidence proving that he did not kill Merrin from people in the bar.
 Several people confess their deepest and darkest secrets and the owner-bartender burns down the building to collect the insurance.